Michael Chabon

 May 24, 1963 - Washington, District of Columbia, USA

-Michael Chabon (born May 24, 1963) is an American novelist, screenwriter, columnist, and short story writer.
-Born in Washington, D.C., he spent a year studying at Carnegie Mellon University before transferring to the University of Pittsburgh, graduating in 1984.
+Michael Chabon (/ˈʃeɪbɒn/ SHAY-bon; born May 24, 1963) is an American novelist, screenwriter, columnist, and short story writer.
+Born in Washington, D.C., he studied at Carnegie Mellon University for one year before transferring to the University of Pittsburgh, graduating in 1984.
 He subsequently received a Master of Fine Arts in creative writing from the University of California, Irvine.

-Chabon's first novel, The Mysteries of Pittsburgh (1988), was published when he was 25.
+Chabon's first novel, The Mysteries of Pittsburgh (1988), was published when he was 24.
 He followed it with Wonder Boys (1995) and two short-story collections.
-In 2000, he published The Amazing Adventures of Kavalier & Clay, a novel that John Leonard would later call Chabon's magnum opus.
-It received the Pulitzer Prize for Fiction in 2001.
+In 2000, he published The Amazing Adventures of Kavalier & Clay, awarded the Pulitzer Prize for Fiction in 2001; John Leonard described it as Chabon's magnum opus.

 Chabon's work is characterized by complex language, and the frequent use of metaphor along with recurring themes such as nostalgia, divorce, abandonment, fatherhood, and most notably issues of Jewish identity.
 He often includes gay, bisexual, and Jewish characters in his work.
 Since the late 1990s, he has written in increasingly diverse styles for varied outlets; he is a notable defender of the merits of genre fiction and plot-driven fiction, and, along with novels, has published screenplays, children's books, comics, and newspaper serials.